steve-f-kahn/Bookmark_manager/README.md

 As a user,
 So nobody knows that I ever used bing
 I want to delete a bookmark

+As a user,
+So I can change the name and title of my bookmark
+I want to update my bookmark